Codecademy/docs/content/git/concepts/rm/rm.md

 ---
-Title: 'rm'
+Title: 'Remove'
-Description: 'The git rm command is used to remove files or directories from a Git repository.
-When you delete a file using `git rm', Git records the removal, making it easier to track changes in your project's history.
+Description: 'A command for removing files or directories from a Git repository.'
 Subjects:
-  - 'Bash/Shell'
+  - 'Shell/Shell'
   - 'Developer Tools'
 Tags:
   - 'Git'